pietrotedeschi/ppca/README.md

 ## PPCA: Privacy-Preserving Collision Avoidance for Autonomous Unmanned Aerial Vehicles
+`PPCA` is a lightweight, distributed, and privacy-preserving scheme for autonomous UAVs.
+It integrates and turns privacy-preserving proximity testing solutions, traditionally adopted in online geo-social networks, into a real-time interactive approach to detect co-location among moving entities, and to avoid approaching collisions.

 ## Formal verification with ProVerif
 The security properties of `PPCA` have been verified formally and experimentally by using the open-source tool <a href="https://prosecco.gforge.inria.fr/personal/bblanche/proverif/">ProVerif 2.01</a>, demonstrating enhanced security protection with respect to state-of-the-art approaches.